Our Sexual Health Clinic provides the following confidential services, provided by public health nurses and a Nurse Practitioner (NP):

 We do not provide childcare services.

 Please bring a responsible person with you to care for your child during your appointment.
-Due to the sensitive nature of information discussed, no children are allowed in the clinic.

 Please wait in the clinic waiting room for 15 minutes after receiving an injection.

 We ask that you do not use fragrant products.

 Please turn off your cell phone.

 Keep your cell phone turned off while in the clinic.

 The Windsor-Essex County Health Unit (WECHU) respects the differences in people and treats everyone equally and with dignity.
 As a member of Service Alliance for Equality (SAFE), WECHU joins many other community agencies in advocating for the needs of LGBTQ youth and their families in Windsor and Essex County.